 Then and only then start downloading!

-AND in all cases, you must give credit to the photographer and site that you took the picture from.
+AND in all cases, you must give credit to the photographer and site that you took the picture from (as I have done below for the feature image in this post).
 It’s just the polite thing to do.